GoogleChromeLabs/wasm-bindgen-rayon/README.md

 ### Usage without bundlers

-This crate's JS glue was designed in a way that works great with bundlers and code-splitting, but, sadly, not yet in browsers due to different treatment of import paths.
-We're keeping an eye on the [`WICG/import-maps`](https://github.com/WICG/import-maps) spec which might allow full compatibility.
+The default JS glue was designed in a way that works great with bundlers and code-splitting, but, sadly, not yet in browsers due to different treatment of import paths (see [`WICG/import-maps#244`](https://github.com/WICG/import-maps/issues/244) which might help unify those in the future).

-It's possible to provide a separate JS glue just for bundlerless apps, but this use-case is currently not prioritised.
-If it's something you need, please let us know via issues or, better yet, make a PR!
+If you want to build this library for usage without bundlers, enable `no-bundler` feature for `wasm-bindgen-rayon` in your `Cargo.toml`.

 # License